Legionella Risk in Schools: Key points for good water management

 • Domestic cold-water systems – cold water (i.e. less than 20°C) is to be achieved at the outlet within two minutes.
 This should be confirmed by monthly monitoring from sentinel outlets (i.e. those nearest and farthest from the water source);

-• Domestic hot-water systems – hot water should be heated to at least 60°C and be distributed to all parts of the system at 50°C or above.
+• Domestic hot-water systems – hot water temperature should be heated to at least 60°C and be distributed to all parts of the system at 50°C or above.
 Hot water should achieve temperature within 1 minute of opening the sentinel outlet (non-circulating systems).
 With circulating hot water systems this should be confirmed by taking the temperature from the pipework of the various return loops (principal, subordinate, tertiary) where the temperature should be achieving 50°C or above;

 • Showers – ensure that these outlets are cleaned and descaled or replaced at least quarterly.
 If showers are infrequently used, they should be removed or flushed regularly at least weekly.
 Flushing activities are to be captured in a documented programme with records kept as evidence;